Entity resource statement 2014–15

 - providing all registry and business unit managers with resources for early intervention including roles and responsibilities, and

-- national recording and systems management of WH&S throughout the courts, managed through the National Workplace Health and Safety Committee.
+- monitoring of national issues and trends through the National Work Health and Safety Committee.

 Ongoing wellbeing initiatives included:

-- ergonomic assessments of workstations, provision of ergonomic furniture, access to a free employee assistance program, annual influenza vaccinations, access to peer support officers, first aid officers and harassment contact officers were all provided for the Court's employees on an ongoing basis, and
+- ergonomic assessments of workstations, provision of ergonomic furniture, access to a free employee assistance program, annual influenza vaccinations, access to peer support officers, first aid officers and harassment contact officers were all provided for the Court's employees on an ongoing basis

-- the Court's local work health and safety committees continued to meet throughout 2013–14.
-None of the Court's locations reported work health and safety audits requiring serious investigations during the year.
+- the Court's local health and safety committees continued to meet throughout 2014–15.
+No locations reported health and safety audits requiring serious investigations during the year, and

 Workers' compensation and early intervention management

-The Family Court and Federal Circuit Court spent a total of $34,659 during the 2013–14 financial year in advertising and market research, comprising mainly payments to media advertising organisations for recruitment notices, with $17,189 (GST inclusive) being paid to the Australian Public Service Commission for an annual subscription to APS Jobs.
+The Family Court and Federal Circuit Court spent a total of $17,479 (GST inclusive) during the 2014–15 financial year in advertising and market research, comprising mainly payments to media advertising organisations for recruitment notices.

 Court activities and ecologically sustainable development